Whos-Who/backend/docs/Socket.Events.md

 #### Payload

+The emitted payload contains 2 attributes

+- `gameState` representing the updated game sate
-Payload is the updated game state with the player in disconnected status
+- `clientId` the clientId of the player who disconnected

 <!--
 <br />